EU urges members to address inequality as economy recovers | New Country 923

 The advice aims to address social pressures seen as fueling a wave of nationalist populism throughout Europe that is tearing at the fabric of the bloc.

 Tackling inequality “is firmly at the heart of our assessment.
-We have turned the page of the crisis: the next chapter is social,” EU Social Affairs Commissioner Marianne Thyssen said.
+We have turned the page of the crisis.
+The next chapter is social,” EU Social Affairs Commissioner Marianne Thyssen said.

 The commission stressed that economic growth in the EU and the 19 nations that use the euro currency was close to 2 percent in 2016 as public finances recovered.
 It said employment reached a record of nearly 233 million people, with unemployment at its lowest level since 2009.